Hanoi

 Time

 Hanoi[a] (Vietnamese: Hà Nội ⓘ) is the capital and second-most populous city of Vietnam.
-As evident by the literal translation of its name – 'inside the river'[17] – portions of Hanoi's border are delineated by the Red and Black Rivers.
+The name "Hanoi" translates to "inside the river,"[15] – Hanoi is bordered by the Red and Black Rivers.
 As a municipality, Hanoi consists of 12 urban districts, 17 rural districts, and one district-level town.
-It has an area of 3,359.84 km2 (1,297.24 sq mi)[3] and a population of 8,435,700 in 2022.[8]
-In 2022, Hanoi has the second-highest gross regional domestic product of all Vietnam provinces and municipalities at 51.4 billion USD,[13] behind Ho Chi Minh City.[18]
-Hanoi Capital is also ASEAN 8th largest economy after Surabaya.
+The city encompasses an area of 3,359.84 km2 (1,297.24 sq mi)[3] and as of 2023, a population of 8,587,100.[8]
+Hanoi had the second-highest gross regional domestic product of all Vietnamese provinces and municipalities at US$51.4 billion in 2022,[13] behind Ho Chi Minh City.[16]

-In the third century BCE, the Cổ Loa Capital Citadel of Âu Lạc was constructed in the area of modern-day Hanoi. Âu Lạc then falls under China rule for around a thousand years.
-In 1010, Vietnamese emperor Lý Thái Tổ established the capital of the imperial Vietnamese nation Đại Việt in modern-day central Hanoi, naming the city Thăng Long (literally 'Ascending Dragon').
-In 1428, king Lê Lợi renamed the city to Đông Kinh (東京), and remained being so until 1789.
+In the third century BCE, the Cổ Loa Capital Citadel of Âu Lạc was constructed in what is now Hanoi. Âu Lạc then fell under Chinese rule for around a thousand years.
+In 1010, Vietnamese emperor Lý Thái Tổ established the capital of the imperial Vietnamese nation Đại Việt in modern-day central Hanoi, naming the city Thăng Long (lit. 'ascending dragon').
+In 1428, king Lê Lợi renamed the city to Đông Kinh (東京, lit. 'eastern capital'), and remained being so until 1789.
 The Nguyễn dynasty in 1802 moved the national capital to Huế and the city was renamed Hanoi in 1831.
-It served as the capital of French Indochina from 1902 to 1945.
-After the August Revolution, the Democratic Republic of Vietnam designated Hanoi as the capital of the newly independent country.
-In 2008, Hà Tây Province and two other rural districts were annexed into Hanoi, effectively tripling Hanoi's area.
+It served as the capital of French Indochina from 1902 to 1945 and French protectorate of Tonkin from 1883 to 1949.
+After the August Revolution and the fall of the Nguyễn dynasty, the Democratic Republic of Vietnam (DRV) designated Hanoi as the capital of the newly independent country.
+From 1949 to 1954, it was part of the State of Vietnam.
+It was again part of the DRV ruling North Vietnam from 1954 to 1976.
+In 1976, it became the capital of the unified Socialist Republic of Vietnam.
+In 2008, Hà Tây Province and two other rural districts were annexed into Hanoi, almost tripling Hanoi's area.

-In the 21st century, Hanoi is the cultural, economic and education center of Northern Vietnam.
-As the capital of the country, Hanoi hosts 78 foreign embassies, the headquarter of People's Army of Vietnam, its own Vietnam National University system, and many other governmental organs.
-Hanoi is also a major tourist destination, with 18.7 million domestic and international visitors in 2022.[19]
-The city hosts Imperial Citadel of Thăng Long (an UNESCO World Heritage Site), Ho Chi Minh Mausoleum, Hoàn Kiếm Lake, West Lake, and Ba Vì National Park near the outskirts of the municipality.
-Hanoi's urban area has a wide range of architectural styles, including French colonial architecture, brutalist apartments typical of socialist nations and disorganized alleys–tube houses reflecting the city's rapid growth in the 20th century.
-As of early 2020s, many urban amenities in Hanoi are under heavy construction, such as the 8-lines Hanoi Metro and numerous housing estates.
+Hanoi is the cultural, economic and education center of Northern Vietnam.
+As the country's capital, it hosts 78 foreign embassies, the headquarters of People's Army of Vietnam, its own Vietnam National University system, and many other governmental organizations.
+Hanoi is also a major tourist destination, with 18.7 million domestic and international visitors in 2022.[17]
+The city hosts the Imperial Citadel of Thăng Long, Ho Chi Minh Mausoleum, Hoàn Kiếm Lake, West Lake, and Ba Vì National Park near the outskirts of the municipality.
+Hanoi's urban area has a wide range of architectural styles, including French colonial architecture, brutalist apartments typical of socialist nations and disorganized alleys–tube houses stemming from the city's rapid growth in the 20th century.

 Read more Source: Wikipedia